If you have previous education or training, you may be eligible for credit toward your TRU program. Credit can be awarded in several ways at TRU.

 What is the deadline to expect completion of a transfer credit assessment?

 The articulation team processes transfer credit evaluations as quickly as possible.
 A number of factors can cause delays.
 You can help by submitting all required documentation right away so that you and your program advisor will be able to make informed decisions regarding course selection and program planning.
+For courses beginning in September, your official transcripts and course outlines must be received by April 1 if you would like transfer credit on your student record before registration opens in June.

 If official transcripts, credentials and other supporting documents have not been submitted by the end of your first term of study at TRU, your registration for subsequent semesters may be put on hold.